aryansharma0760/calculator/README.md

 # calculator
-calculator that performs basic mathematical operations to see the live demo:- https://codepen.io/aryan0760/full/XWNGmxm
+calculator that performs basic mathematical operations.

+To see the live demo:-
+https://codepen.io/aryan0760/full/XWNGmxm